Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Abstract

 \section{Abstract}

-We develop a theory for the electrical and thermal transverse linear response functions such as the Hall, Nernst and thermal Hall effects in magnetic materials that harbor topological spin textures like skyrmions.
-In addition to the ordinary transverse response that arises from the Lorentz force due to the external magnetic field, there is an anomalous and a topological response.
-The intrinsic anomalous response derives from the momentum space Berry curvature arising from the spin-orbit coupling (SOC) in a system with a nonzero magnetization, while the topological response arises from real space Berry curvature related to the the topological charge density of the spin texture.
-To take into account all these effects on an equal footing, we develop a semiclassical theory that incorporates all phase-space Berry curvatures.
-We calculate the electrical and thermal currents carried by electrons in a system with arbitrary dispersion and general SOC in the presence of arbitrary three-dimensional topological spin textures.
-We show within a controlled, semiclassical approach that all conductivities -- electrical, thermoelectric, and thermal Hall -- can be written as the sum of three contributions: ordinary, anomalous and topological, when the conduction electron SOC is weaker than the exchange coupling to the spin texture.
-All other contributions, including those arising from mixed real-momentum space Berry curvature, are negligible in the regime where our calculations are controlled.
-We derive various general relations that remain valid, even in the presence of Berry curvatures, at low temperatures including the Weidemann-Franz relation between the electrical and thermal conductivities and the Mott relation between the thermoelectric and electrical conductivities.
-We also discuss how an in-plane Hall response arises in three-dimensional materials with sufficiently low symmetry.
-Finally, the Hall response is qualitatively different when the conduction electron SOC is stronger than the exchange coupling to the spin texture, where we find that the anomalous term dominates and the topological term vanishes.
+We develop a theory for the Hall, Nernst, and thermal Hall effects in magnetic materials that harbor topological spin textures such as skyrmions.
+In addition to the ordinary response to an external magnetic field, there are two other contributions that have been described by two distinct theories: an intrinsic anomalous response arising from momentum-space Berry curvature and a topological response from the real-space Berry curvature related to the topological charge density of the spin texture.
+We develop here a unified semiclassical theory that incorporates the effects of all phase-space Berry curvatures on an equal footing within a controlled calculation.
+We analyze the electrical and thermal currents carried by electrons with arbitrary dispersion and spin-orbit coupling (SOC) of strength $\lambda$ interacting with arbitrary three-dimensional spin textures via an exchange coupling $J$.
+For small $\lambda/J$, we show that all linear response conductivities – electrical, thermoelectric, and thermal Hall – can be written as the sum of three contributions: ordinary, anomalous, and topological.
+We derive various general relations including the Weidemann-Franz, Kelvin, and Mott relations.
+We show that there is a topological phase transition as a function of $\lambda/J$ at which the semiclassical approach breaks down, and the large $\lambda/J$ regime exhibits qualitatively different behavior with a vanishing topological Hall response.

 \